 However, are the best catfish baits a matter of fact or opinion?

 Some people can't stand it because of it's messiness, or that it falls off the hook too easily.
-True.
-Unless you apply a few simple techniques to prepare it for fishing.
+Which is true.
+Unless you apply a few simple techniques to prepare it for catfishing...

 I recommend to bait a nice sized chunk of chicken liver on the hook.
 Wrap miracle thread around the chicken liver and the hook.
 A few times shall be efficient, just enough to hold the bait on during the cast and preventing the catfish from stealing it.
 You can opt to tie it off but it's not always necessary.